Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Experimental Results

 \subsection{Managerial Insights}

-Figure \ref{fig:comparison_subfigures} performs sensitivity analyses on SMIP scenario size, demand uncertainty, and voyage length, reporting averages and 95\% confidence intervals with $N=30$.
-We use the same hyperparameters as Table~\ref{tab:comparison} unless stated otherwise.
+Figure \ref{fig:comparison_subfigures} performs sensitivity analyses on SP scenario size, demand uncertainty, and voyage length, reporting averages and standard deviations with $N=30$.

-\paragraph{Value of Information.} Figure \ref{fig:objective_values} compares profits under non-anticipation, imperfect, and perfect information.
-As scenario sizes grow, the SMIP predictive accuracy improves and profits stabilize.
-At 28 scenarios, perfect information increases profits by 60–65\% over non-anticipation, while DRL with imperfect information improves profits by 30–40\%, showing the impact of information on decision quality.
+Figure~\ref{fig:comparison_subfigures}(a) reports profits of SP-NA, SP-PI, and our AM-P policies.
+SP-PI drops non-anticipativity to gain full foresight.
+DRL is non-anticipative: it observes the realized demand per port and uses the same demand model as SP-NA.
+The PI--NA gap approximates the value of perfect information in our scenario tree, whereas the DRL--NA gap reflects the benefit of a learned policy under the same information structure.
+As the number of scenarios increases, SP-NA and SP-PI better approximate the uncertainty, and their profits converge.
+At 80 scenarios, SP-PI yields a 60--65\% improvement over SP-NA, whereas DRL improves by 45--50\% over SP-NA, showing that learning can enhance solution quality over SP-NA while leaving a gap to the perfect-information upper bound.

-\paragraph{Computational Time.} While inference time is crucial, training time also matters.
-Figure~\ref{fig:computational_times} shows computational time for 30 instances.
-SMIP-NA’s time grows exponentially with scenarios, reaching 2 hours per instance at 28 scenarios, while SMIP-PI grows steadily.
-SAC trains offline in 1–3 hours, and PPO takes 1–12 hours, except for AM-P with CP, which requires significantly longer.
-Inference is near-instant for all.
-Amortized, SAC and PPO average 8 and 10 minutes per instance, making DRL more efficient than SMIP-NA.
+Figure~\ref{fig:comparison_subfigures}(b) shows the average computational cost.
+SP-NA’s time grows substantially with the scenarios, reaching 23 minutes per instance at 80 scenarios.
+Whereas SP-PI scales even more poorly, rising to 88 minutes per instance.
+Using SAC and PPO, we train AM-P with UVP within 25-30 minutes.
+Inference, however, is near-instant for all DRL methods.
+When amortizing training time over $N=30$, SAC and PPO cost 45–60 seconds per solution.
+Hence, DRL is efficient and meets the practical limit of 10 minutes.

-\paragraph{Adaptiveness.} Figure~\ref{fig:demand_uncertainty} shows how policies adapt to demand uncertainty by varying the coefficient of variation across unseen instances.
-As variability and uncertainty increase, both SAC and PPO policies achieve higher average profits by exploiting demand outliers, demonstrating their ability to leverage uncertainty.
-Despite fluctuations in variability, both policies consistently generate feasible solutions.
+Figure~\ref{fig:comparison_subfigures}(c) shows how policies adapt as demand variability measured by the coefficient of variation (CV) changes across unseen instances.
+Our samples are clamped at 0 to ensure non-negativity, which can skew demand distributions at higher CVs.
+As variability and uncertainty increase, SAC and PPO policies exhibit stable, feasible performance and slightly increase profit by exploiting the demand skewness, demonstrating their adaptability to shifting distributions.